chuanqisun/htmaa-2025/src/posts/week-06/index.md

 - **Check component availability before designing.** A simple stock check can save a complete redesign.
 - **Think about the manufacturing process during design.** Constraints like non-plated through-holes fundamentally change how a board must be laid out.
 - **Double-check orientations,** especially when two-sided PCBs are involved.
 Mirroring is easy to forget and fatal to a design.
-- **Home-made through-holes do not solder as easily as commercial PTH.** If possible, consider using surface-mount components for easier assembly.
+- **Homemade through-holes do not solder as easily as commercial PTH.** If possible, consider using surface-mount components for easier assembly.
 - **Don't rely on intuition.** I found myself inclined to make the same mistake over and over.
 A checklist or a more rigorous verification process is essential.